hrishikeshwarrier4/querylens/README.md

 ### Customizability

-- **UIImprovements**: Add custom layouts or colors in the Streamlit app.
+- **UI Improvements**: Add custom layouts or colors in the Streamlit app.
 - **Expand Prompts**: Add more system prompts or sample questions for a better user experience.